 NOTE: Manual hiPSC preparation.
 The protocol involves over-expression of NGN2 using lentiviral vectors for delivery.
 Transduce hiPSC with NGN2 to rTTA3 lentivirus in a 1:2 ratio (> ~107 TU/mL).
 Cells are then selected for one passage with 0.5 µg/mL puromycin.
 A detailed protocol for generating stable hiPSC-NGN2 lines is in the Supplementary File 1: step 2.

-Proceed with the “Subcultivation” process as described using the single cell dissociation reagent described in step 2.4.4 note. when hiPSC reach 70‒80% confluency
+Proceed with the “Subcultivation” process as described using the single cell dissociation reagent described in note of step 2.4.4, when hiPSC reach 70‒80% confluency.

 Remove the supernatant and resuspend the cell pellet in 12 mL of NGN2 medium (Table of Materials) containing 2.5 µg/mL doxycycline (dox) and 2 µM thiazovivin.